 Deep life-choices were coming up, especially as a result of the occupations and political activities at LSE - peace marches about Ulster and Vietnam, the late-night meetings discussing all and everything, angst over The Bomb, emergent worldviews such as feminism, ecology, New Left thinking, new age mysticism, human rights, the global village and a new sense of what constituted freedom.

 By the end of my time at LSE it was clear that my life-path was not to become the professor, diplomat or town planner that I had aspired to become.
 I also got in trouble with police and authorities, falsely accused of crimes because I was seen as a leader - their approach being to decapitate the movement by taking out the leaders.
 I was vocal, but I wasn't really a leader, and I wasn't working for the Soviet Communist party - I was a hippy.
 All I wanted was peace, love and to change the world - quite harmless, really!
 No, actually we were mapping out the moral direction of the longterm future, a future that today is yet to start developing.
-We were perceiving the issues that were emerging which, by the early 21st Century, were becoming urgent and too late.
+We were perceiving issues that were emerging which, by the early 21st Century, were becoming urgent and too late.

 But these experiences of punishment and suppression confirmed rather than weakened my beliefs - the authorities were getting things wrong.
-They had shot down British people in Londonderry, suppressed a movement for peace and love, banged us on the head, implicitly supported a murderous war in Vietnam and then accused us of being Communist sympathisers.
+They had shot at British people in Londonderry (including me), suppressed a movement for peace and love, banged us on the head, implicitly supported a murderous war in Vietnam and then accused us of being Communist sympathisers.
 Britain, supposedly a bastion of peace, decency and freedom, looked to many of us like a totalitarian state.
 This was difficult for people of my father's generation, who had fought for our freedom in WW2, to handle.
 What they didn't realise was that, whether people are controlled by sticks or by carrots, it's still social control.
 It's still a divergence from the real path our civilisation needs to follow.